Skip to main content

 Key takeaways

-Trintellix (active ingredient: vortioxetine) is a brand-name prescription drug that treats major depressive disorder (MDD) and sometimes prescribed off-label to treat anxiety.
-Vortioxetine, the active ingredient in Trintellix, balances serotonin in the brain, which may help improve mood, memory, and cognitive function in those with depression.
+Trintellix is a brand-name prescription drug that treats major depressive disorder (MDD).
+Vortioxetine, the active ingredient in Trintellix, is believed to balance serotonin levels in the brain, which may help improve mood, memory, and cognitive function in those with depression.
 Trintellix is an effective medication, but it may not be the right medication for everyone because of possible side effects.

 Common side effects of Trintellix